YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`handlerData` structure should be in memory allocated with `Go Malloc()`_ to protect it from Go garbage collection.

-Owing the need to use :code:`unsafe pointer` parameters, please take additional care in designing and coding your application to ensure the validity of the pointers passed to :code:`TimerStart()`.
+Owing the need to use :code:`unsafe.Pointer` parameters, please take additional care in designing and coding your application to ensure the validity of the pointers passed to :code:`TimerStart()`.